Changi Airport Skytrain: Mitsubishi Heavy Industries Crystal Mover

 In 2002, work began on a new S$135 million Mitsubishi Crystal Mover-based system to accommodate the planned opening of Changi Airport Terminal 3 and the projected increase in demand as the airport expanded.
 During the upgrade, the existing C-100 system continued operations on one of the tracks while the other was upgraded from December 2004 to 16 March 2006, after which the latter resumed operations while the former was closed for upgrading.
-Full operations finally began in November 2007 when the lines serving Terminal 3 opened.

 Overview

-Mitsubishi delivered 16 Crystal Mover vehicles to Singapore Changi Airport, ten of which are allocated to PMS/North and six to PMS/South.
+Mitsubishi delivered 16 Crystal Mover vehicles to Singapore Changi Airport, ten of which are allocated to APM (North side) and six to APM (South side).
 Five different designs with innovative external face images derived from the original Crystal Mover design were proposed to Changi Airport, with the final vehicle design being awarded the Good Design Award in 2006.

-The Crystal Mover was also designed for flexible response to a variety of operations, from a one car operation to multiple coupled-car operations, depending upon the system requirements; this is seen in the use of dual-car operations for PMS/North landside and PMS/South, single-car operations for PMS/North airside and triple-car operations for T2-T3 services on PMS/North.
+The Crystal Mover was also designed for flexible response to a variety of operations, from a one car operation to multiple coupled-car operations, depending upon the system requirements; this is seen in the use of dual-car operations for APM (North side) landside and APM (South side), single-car operations for APM (North side) airside and triple-car operations for T2-T3 services on APM (North side).

-Exterior-wise, the Crystal Mover vehicles are painted in a base livery of silver and grey, blending in with the color scheme of the airport terminal buildings.
-However, many units are decorated with colorful promotional liveries.
-Trains come in two interior color schemes: blue for PMS/North trains, and orange for PMS/South trains.

-All Crystal Mover vehicles have four wide-opening doors, two on each side.
-The interior features longitudinal seating at both ends of the car for a total of 8 seats, with a spacious standing area in the middle of the car for baggage and trolleys.
-At the ends of every car, an equipment housing offers a flat platform for additional seating.
-Trains were also fitted with two LED text displays located near the ceiling which display travel information, and two media screens displaying Airport promotional material.